kodtodya/spring-boot-examples/spring-boot-logging/ReadMe.md

 ## Actuator
 9. This demo application also provides the demo of actuator along with logger.
 10. Please open [`http://localhost:8080/actuator`](http://localhost:8080/actuator) in browser.
 11. You will be asked to provide the username and password.
-Username is `user` and password be be printed in logs at this time of booting application.
+Username is `user` and password will be printed in logs at this time of booting application.

 e.g. Using generated security password: `700e2699-f4b5-4a5a-9aee-98810d452e88`
 12. Enter the credentials and check the details of actuator endpoints.
 Below snippet has few set of endpoints.
 Copy the URL of each endpoint and check the details.